Cherney Maribel Caves County Park: Pancake Cave

 Pancake Cave is difficult to reach because no trails lead to it.
 The cave is about eight feet deep and is shaped like a pancake.

 Coopers Cave

 Coopers Cave is located about midway along the park bluff.
 The cave has a large rectangular entrance and also has a small crevice entrance.
 It is a square tube solutional cave that is quiet and dry.
 About nine feet below the entrance is a natural spring that flows year round into the West Twin River.

 Staircase Cave

 Staircase Cave is a small relatively inaccessible cave.

 Split Rock Cave

 Split Rock Cave was discovered in the winter of 2008 by Wisconsin Speleological Society members on a -22deg below zero winter day noticing steam coming out and feather frost brimming at the entrance of the cave.
-Split Rock Cave today is part of the Tartarus Cave System, this cave is a all hands and knee crawling except for a few sit up areas with domes.
+Split Rock Cave today is part of the Tartarus Cave System, this cave involves all hands and knee crawling except for a few sit-up areas with domes.